Coral Pure Heavy Duty Water Filters Vs Korean OEM

-Cost Savings With High Capacity Filter
+Cost Savings With High Capacity Water Filter

-Did you know that all our filters are made for heavy-duty usage, supporting you and your family with good health the whole year round?
+Did you know that all our water filters are made for heavy-duty usage, supporting you and your family with good health the whole year round?

-Filters with low capacity have a shorter lifespan and require a higher frequency of change.
+Water filters with low capacity have a shorter lifespan and require a higher frequency of change.
 This also means that the water gets contaminated easily, resulting in acidic drinking water that can cause numerous health hazards (development impairment, cancer, loss of bone mass etc..) and an increase in fatigue!